top of page

 Sterlingville Cemetery random grave

 If you’re a hiker who enjoys history and beautiful views, the Sterling Mine Ditch Trail system is for you!
-Though there are 24 miles of trails in this area, a popular segment is the Tunnel Ridge/ Bear Gulch Loop, which incorporates all the best qualities into one five-mile trail, with highlights including the ditch tunnel, flume remnants, panoramic vistas, old-growth trees, spring wildflowers, and a seasonal waterfall.
+Though there are 24 miles of trails in this area, a popular segment is the Tunnel Ridge/Bear Gulch Loop, which combines the best qualities into one five-mile trail, with highlights including the ditch tunnel, flume remnants, panoramic vistas, old-growth trees, spring wildflowers, and a seasonal waterfall.
 Along Sterling Creek Road, you can spot the tailings and boulders left behind from the hydraulic mining.

 Sterling Mine Ditch Trail